Nov 4, 2018 Proposed Regulations On GILTI Are Released

 - Primary Service Provider – If you are a service provider, our firm may have a custom solution for you to avoid GILTI.
 Please contact your associate to see if you meet the criteria.

-In short, GILTI is a new challenge to business owners of CFCs and dramatically changes the long standing assumption that active businesses that are established abroad are only taxed when income is distributed.
+In short, GILTI is a new challenge to business owners of CFCs and dramatically changes the long-standing assumption that active businesses that are established abroad are only taxed when income is distributed.
 Using offshore and low tax jurisdictions may have been attractive places to set up your businesses in the past, but GILTI changes all of that.
-We strongly recommend to review your current CFCs to see how you will be impacted.
+We strongly recommend reviewing your current CFCs to see how you will be impacted.

 The writer is the CEO and President of Philip Stein and Associates

 This publication has been prepared for general guidance on matters of interest only and does not constitute professional advice.

 You should not act upon the information contained in this publication without obtaining independent professional advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law.
 Philip Stein & Associates does not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.